AfterThreeYears/blog/docs/React中的reconcile流程.md

     newChildren: Array<*>,
     expirationTime: ExpirationTime,
   ): Fiber | null {
-    // This algorithm can't optimize by searching from both ends since we
-    // don't have backpointers on fibers.
-I'm trying to see how far we can get
-    // with that model.
-If it ends up not being worth the tradeoffs, we can
-    // add it later.

-    // Even with a two ended optimization, we'd want to optimize for the case
-    // where there are few changes and brute force the comparison instead of
-    // going for the Map.
-It'd like to explore hitting that path first in
-    // forward-only mode and only go for the Map once we notice that we need
-    // lots of look ahead.
-This doesn't handle reversal as well as two ended
-    // search but that's unusual.
-Besides, for the two ended optimization to
-    // work on Iterables, we'd need to copy the whole set.

-    // In this first iteration, we'll just live with hitting the bad case
-    // (adding everything to a Map) in for every insert/move.

-    // If you change this code, also update reconcileChildrenIterator() which
-    // uses the same algorithm.

     let resultingFirstChild: Fiber | null = null;
     let previousNewFiber: Fiber | null = null;